n-pizzetta/n-pizzetta/README.md

 Master degree student in Data Science
 --------------

-* 🌍  I'm based in Toulouse
+* 🌍  I'm based in **Toulouse**

+* 🧠  Studying the **Master Data Science for Social Sciences** at **Toulouse School of Economics** (TSE)

 * 🖥️  See one of my little [Project](http://n-pizzetta.github.io/r-project/)

 * ✉️  You can contact me at [nathan.pizzetta@gmail.com](mailto:nathan.pizzetta@gmail.com)
       and on my [LinkedIn](https://www.linkedin.com/in/n-pizzetta)

-* 🧠  I'm currently studying in the Master Data Science for Social Sciences at Toulouse School of Economics (TSE)

-* 🤝  I'm looking for a 3-5 months internship as Datascientist (starting april 2024)

-* ⚡  I am very enthusiastic about starting a position as data scientist and meeting a new team to work with.
+* ⚡  I am a very easy to live person, I love to go trekking,  I really like to meet new people, I am very enthusiastic when discovering new cultures.
+I got a lot to tell about my experiences outside school if you feel interested about it.

 > [!NOTE]